Scrublands (TV series): Production

 The series is based on the novel written by Chris Hammer.
 Production of the series was announced on 27 February 2023 as a joint filming commission between Stan and the Nine Network, with filming taking place in Victoria.
 Luke Arnold, Bella Heathcote, and Jay Ryan were cast in the lead roles.
 Greg McLean directed the series, with Felicity Packard, Kelsey Munro, and Jock Serong as writers.
 Season 1 was produced by Easy Tiger.

 BBC acquired the rights to air the show in the UK.
 US broadcaster AMC announced in April 2024 that it had acquired the rights for the series.

 In March 2024 a second season was announced.
 In June 2024, it was announced that filming would be moving from Victoria to Western Australia.
+Scrublands Season 2 was filmed in various locations across Western Australia.

+On 17 July 2026, Stan announced a third series was in production, with production moving from Western Australia and filming taking place in Sydney.

 Release

-Season 1 of the series was released on Stan on 16 November 2023, and was aired on BBC Four in the UK in the same month, it also aired on AMC from 2 May 2024.
-On 17 March 2025, Stan announced that series 2 would air on 17 April 2025.
-On 10 March 2025, Channel 9 announced it would be airing the first season from 18 March 2025.
+The first season premiered on 16 November 2023 on Stan and was aired on BBC Four in the UK in the same month, it also aired on AMC from 2 May 2024.

+The second season premiered on 17 April 2025.
+On 10 March 2025, the free-to-air channel Channel 9 announced it would be airing the first season from 18 March 2025.

 Reception

-Luke Buckmaster of The Guardian rated the series 4 stars, saying the story can be a "bit pulpy", but that it was a rock solid addition to "rural noir".
+Luke Buckmaster of The Guardian rated the first season of the series 4 stars, saying the story can be a "bit pulpy", but that it was a rock solid addition to "rural noir".
 David Knox of TV Tonight also rated the series 4 stars.
 Knox said that while the four episodes make for a slow burn, it remained engaging with the cast and story.

-Scrublands Season 2 was filmed in various locations across Australia.